 It also comes in handy when something unexpected happens, and the client will need PR services to rationalize the situation.
 Working with a freelancer that isn't conversant with your industry could lead to instances where you are caught with your foot in the mouth.
 If it's impossible to find a freelancer that works within your industry, then consider working with one whose experience parallels that of your industry.

-It is essential to weigh the various PR strategies available to you before you sign the agreement.
+It is essential to weigh the various PR strategies available to you before you sign the public relations agreement.
 Your prospective client should understand there are various inputs that will drive your business goals.
 This will affect the kind of products or services you sell, your brand history and competitive advantage in the market.
 You need to be on the same page by the time the contract becomes valid.
 The primary goal of PR services is to get an engaging message in front of targeted audience groups.

 A good PR campaign can drive web traffic to great heights.
 It also leads to excellent search engine rankings, backlinks that lead to sales as well as the potential of the business being featured in more respected mainstream publications and media houses.
 Both offline and online approaches are considerable.
 Thus, you need to discuss this clause instead of leaving things to chance.